krishang118/krishang118/README.md

 I'm Krishang, a curious and passionate developer dedicated to creating innovative and efficient solutions.
 My repositories showcase a blend of full-stack applications, AI/machine learning projects, and algorithmic work.

-Feel free to explore my projects and don't hesitate to reach out if you have any questions or collaboration ideas.
+Feel free to browse my repositories and don't hesitate to reach out if you have any questions or collaboration ideas.

 **Skills:**